List of PLF Coordinating Team Members

-Rev. Cindy Kohlmann, Dean of PLF Faculty, New Castle Presbytery
+Cindy Kohlmann, Dean of PLF Faculty, New Castle Presbytery

-Rev. Sheldon Sorge, ex-officio, PLF Coordinator
+Sheldon Sorge, PLF Coordinator

 Description of PLF